DamianRavi/PyreBrowser/README.md

 4. Run Command: `npm run build`
 5. Search for the domain you want in the address bar, upload the build folder and then purchase the site.
 We automatically host new sites for a few weeks for others to seed.

-## Perfectly Indexed Sites • No Advertising Bias • No Censorship • Explore With Freedom Again
+## Perfectly Indexed Sites • No Advertising Bias • No Censorship
 PyreSearch pulls all websites from the blockchain and indexes them thoroughly.
 It uses a completely unbiased search algorithm and has no cencorship or monetary influence.

 ## Integrated Crypto ID and Payment system for all sites